 Take a tour -our space consist of a separate shop in the entrance and then opens into a very large studio where looms of all styles, sewing equipment, spinning wheels, yarn, containers of fiber, art paper, fabric and more (if you can imagine!) surround the walls and make our space creative and comfortable.

-We have a kitchenette for our Make + Sip classes as well as a cozy gathering table where we relax, take a break or have a lesson.
-We hope to see you at our studio for a class, workshop or just explore the shop for wonderful handmade items and fiber craft supplies.
+We have a kitchenette for enjoying coffee or teas, as well as a cozy gathering table where we relax, take a break or watch a video.
+We hope to see you at our studio for a workshop or just explore the shop for wonderful handmade items and fiber supplies.